 I’m sure he’s got a snake on that balcony..
 Something trailing after him.
 Probably keeps a boa constrictor or a python.
 Those West Indian guys!
 Funny that, one of the IT guys was telling me they use Python at work.
 Bet there’s no Boa Constrictor programming language yet.
 It’ll come.
 See?
 Surprise ya sometimes, don’t I bro’?
 You didn’t get all the brains you know.

 Oh my gawd.
 That bloke’s jumped!
 Only gone and jumped off the bloody balcony hasn’t he?
 But he’s not gone far.
 Suddenly stopped like a statue.
 Well just jerkin about a bit.
 Only hanged himself off of a bloody rope he has.
 Alfie thought it proper funny.
 Now the balcony’s started coming away from its fixings.

 Everyone moves away pretty fast.
 But me and John we go really quiet.
 A few people are screaming.
 Women I think, kids.
 Really bad news.
 Last thing this place needs.
 Wonder why he did it.
 Some people round here are going to be having nightmares about this.
 Me and our kid might find it hard to sleep tonight.

 A fire engine’s here and a few police cars.
 A van full of rozzers.
 They’re inside now.
 Sorting it out.
-Wonder why he did it though? ’s block?
-Well he’s gone and done it proper this time hasn’t he?
+Wonder why he did it though?
+Writer’s block?
+Well he’s gone and done it proper this time, hasn’t he?

 adewils © 2011